bharathvaj-ganesan/chargebee-saas-stack/README.md

 - Full stack typesafety with t3-stack.
 - Database ORM with Prisma.
-- Production Ready with Planetscale.
-You can also host your database on any env.
 - Automatic deployment to Vercel
 - Styling with Tailwind.css + Tailwind Prettier-Plugin.
 - Linting with ESLint.